Sick of protein farts?

 drink wholesome is made with real foods.

-Another reason why our protein powder does not cause protein farts is that we do not use protein isolates.
-The majority of protein powders, on the other hand, use either one or both of these protein sources, which are essentially foods stripped of everything but the protein content.
-Instead of being listed as “peas” or “whey,” concentrates and isolates appear on the ingredient list as “pea protein” or “whey protein.”
+Another reason why our protein powder does not cause protein farts is that we do not use protein concentrates or isolates.
+The majority of protein powders, on the other hand, use either one or both of these protein sources.
+The issue with protein concentrates and isolates lies in the fact that they have been stripped of everything except the protein, meaning they look very little like real food.

 “I like this new flavor and for a vegan protein powder it’s exceptional.
 Chocolately and not too sweet.
 No bloating or gas either.
 I will be back for more.
 Thank you!!” – Davis